-a.
 Open Space - There shall be an open space component to every housing for older persons development.
 At least twenty (20) percent of the total tract area must be set aside as permanently protected open space for low-impact recreation, conservation, agriculture or forestry-related uses.
 No more than 45% of the required open space can consist of wetlands or slopes exceeding 25%.
 At least fifty (50) percent of the required open space area shall be available and managed for the passive or active recreational activities of the residents.
-This area may consist of walking trails, informal meeting areas, gardens, active recreation areas, or other recreational amenities.
+This area may consist of walking trails, informal meeting areas, gardens, active recreation b.
+Dimensional Requirements